-The Gold market is one of the oldest in the world, and for centuries Gold has consistently been used as a medium of exchange and a store of wealth.
-Gold is widely viewed as form of ‘anti-money’, and a safe haven asset.
-For this reason, it is one of the best trading instruments for those wanting to hedge against potential weakness in equity markets, bonds, or major currencies.
+Gold has been one of the oldest markets in the world.
+For centuries this particular precious metal has been used as a method of exchange as well as a symbol for wealth.
+Now it is seen as a safe haven asset for traders in the financial markets.
+Gold is currently considered to be one of the best trading instruments for traders and investors wanting to hedge against potential weaknesses in equity markets, bonds and other major currencies.

 Factors influencing price of Gold

-- The Gold price is usually quoted in US dollars, which means anything affecting the strength of the USD affects Gold.
-Locally, Gold is priced in AUD, so the same factors apply when looking at the Gold Price in Australian Dollars.
+- The Value of the US Dollar: Just like most commodities, the price of Gold is related to the value of the US dollar.
+Gold is also quoted in US dollars, which means anything affecting the strength of the USD will also affect Gold.
+Locally, Gold is priced in AUD so the same factors apply when looking at the Gold price in Australian Dollars.

-- Finally, as a Gold trader, you will need to be aware of the issues facing the Gold mining industry.
-Each mine has a unique cost of producing an ounce of Gold, and if the market price falls below that cost, the mine will often suspend operations.
-This reduces the overall supply of Gold, and ultimately leads to higher prices.
+- Gold mines: Each mine has a unique cost of producing an ounce of Gold, and if the market price falls below that cost, the mine will often suspend operations.
+This reduces the overall supply of Gold and ultimately leads to higher prices.
 Gold producers sometimes hedge the price of Gold, which adds another dynamic to the Gold market.

 Advantages and disadvantages of trading Gold